pirocorp/Object-Oriented-Design/13. DDD/Modeling Problems in Software.md

 ### Conversation with a Domain Expert: Exploring the Scheduling Subdomain

-- Continued Deep Collaboration with Domain Experts
-- Notes from Our Conversation
+Continued Deep Collaboration with Domain Experts.
+Notes from Our Conversations.
   - Clients (people) schedule appointments for patients (pets)
   - Appointments may be either office visits or surgeries
   - Office visits may be an exam requiring a doctor, or a tech visit